esamchesut54181/autoroll/README.md

-The Peerless Motor Car Company, founded in 1900, ceased automobile production in 1931 after struggling to compete with larger automakers during the economic downturn of the late 1920s.
+The Indianapolis Motor Speedway, built in 1909, became a renowned venue for automobile racing, hosting events like the Indianapolis 500, one of the oldest and most prestigious motorsport races.